How to Check if a QR Code is Safe

 If you’ve already entered some sensitive information and realized that you might have been the victim of a scam, take these steps immediately:

-- Change your passwords and add two-factor authentication to important accounts.
+- Change your passwords and use two-factor authentication software to important accounts.
 This is important if you think your personal data could have been accessed.

 - Inform your bank to let them know of a potential scam so that preventive measures can be taken.
 The bank can block your account and even help you set up a new one if needed.